awsdocs/aws-lambda-developer-guide/doc_source/API_UpdateEventSourceMapping.md

 The request accepts the following data in JSON format\.

  ** [BatchSize](#API_UpdateEventSourceMapping_RequestSyntax) **   <a name="SSS-UpdateEventSourceMapping-request-BatchSize"></a>
 The maximum number of stream records that can be sent to your Lambda function for a single invocation\.
+If you are using an SQS queue as an event source, the maximum value is 10\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.
 Required: No